syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 ### Creating a Chart from directly entered Values

 A chart in XlsIO can also be created from directly entered values.
-The Following code snippets illustrates how to create a chart from directly entered values.
+The Following code snippets illustrate how to create a chart from directly entered values.

 {% tabs %}
 {% highlight c# %}